 1. Steamed broccoli is a great snack when camping.
 It’s easy to transport and to cook.

 3. Grilled potatoes with bacon?
 Uh, yes, please.
-This camping food snack could serve as full-size meal with the inclusion of some chicken or other meat, but it serves its purpose well as a delicious snack.
+This snack could serve as full-size meal with the inclusion of some chicken or other meat, but it serves its purpose well as a delicious snack.

-4. Another take on that camping food classic, this s’mores dip is guaranteed to satisfy your sweet tooth.
+4. Another take on that camping classic, this s’mores dip is guaranteed to satisfy your sweet tooth.
 It’s easy to make but requires a bit of elbow grease to clean-up.

 5. Some folks call it a full-fledged meal, but when you’re burning through calories and can only think of “food”, these huevos rancheros with bacon fill the bill for quick and tasty.
 Include them with a bit of potatoes for a really filling snack.